Dawan-AI/SukkariDataset/data_collection.md

 the dataset for classification purposes.
 The cleaning steps included:

--   **Image Cropping:** Each date image was cropped into a
-    $500\times 500$ pixel image with the date in the center.
+-   **Image Cropping:** Each date image was cropped into a 500 x 500 pixel image with the date in the center.
 This was automated using the date segmentation masks saved while collecting the data.
 This step ensured that the focus remained on the date, reducing the data needed for memory.